-Regardless of whether you are a vivid dreamer or not, there are certain relevant personality attributes that have been documented from various research articles about dreaming.
-It is important to note that the results have limitations, so generalizing an entire spectrum of dreamers should be avoided.
-These personality traits may or may not be applicable to the current polyphasic sleepers in the community, and to how much extent is unknown.
+Regardless of whether you are a vivid dreamer, various research articles about dreaming have documented certain relevant personality attributes.
+It is important to note that the results have limitations, so generalizing an entire spectrum of dreamers is not smart.
+These personality traits may or may not be applicable to the current polyphasic sleepers in the community.
+To how much extent is unknown.

 Low and high dream recallers

-It was concluded that the cerebral structure of HR is different from that of LR and late brain responses to random auditory stimuli (200ms post-stimuli) are also vastly different between 2 groups, in all sleep stages (NREM2, SWS and REM)1.
+Thus, the cerebral structure of HR is different from that of LR.
+Furthermore, late brain responses to random auditory stimuli (200ms post-stimuli) are also vastly different between 2 groups in all sleep stages (NREM2, SWS and REM)1.
 However, interestingly, intra-sleep wakefulness was also attributed to alpha reactivity, a measurement of eye movement.
-Alpha power is therefore increased in HR, which was also hypothesized to result in awakenings2.
-This phenomenon bears resemblance to sudden awakenings (whether during a core sleep or a nap) that are caused by sleepers’ “sudden snapping out of their dream(s)”.
-Upon awakening, it is commonly reported in the polyphasic community that dreams are recalled to specific details.

 From monophasic sleep to polyphasic sleep

-The transition to monophasic sleep to polyphasic sleep poses different changes in sleep architecture that the body has to account for, especially when total sleep is reduced.
-Due to sleep repartitioning, in which sleep stages are rearranged during adaptation to reduce the amount of light sleep to preserve vital sleep stages, polyphasic sleepers spend a higher percentage of sleep in REM sleep (except possibly non-reduced schedules).
+The transition to monophasic sleep to polyphasic sleep poses different changes in sleep architecture that the body has to account for.
+This is especially when there is sleep reduction.
+Due to sleep repartitioning, polyphasic sleepers spend a higher percentage of sleep in REM sleep (except possibly non-reducing schedules).
 Given that most dreams often occur during REM sleep, it becomes easier for polyphasic sleepers to recall more vivid dreams during short naps or even core sleeps.

-It is almost a miracle how switching from monophasic sleep to a polyphasic sleep regime dramatically increases the chance of vivid dreaming for the majority of polyphasic sleepers, who did not have this ability during monophasic sleep.
+It is almost a miracle how a polyphasic sleep regime dramatically increases the chance of vivid dreaming for the majority of polyphasic sleepers.
+This includes those who did not have this ability during monophasic sleep.
 The redistribution of REM sleep into each corresponding sleep seems to almost cause an immediate effect on dream recalling rate.
-However, it is important to note that certain mechanics are unclear as to how the human body has to change to adapt to a polyphasic sleep regime that is known to sharply increase the amount of dreams.
-More research on this area is needed.

 Personality traits of polyphasic sleepers